 First lets talk about the preparation and cooking…

 As you’ve probably guessed, I love cooking.
-However, for me it’s something I enjoy doing when I’m home alone with Jon at work and the boys at school.
+However, for me it’s something I enjoy doing when I’m home alone with the boys out or at school.
 Given how often they’re not in the house, when they’re here I prefer to spend time with them relaxing and having fun.
 So unless cooking involves us all, I try and keep it to a minimum in the evenings and at the weekends.

 It is however a one pot dish which was a big bonus as it meant there was very little washing up (which is definitely not my favourite job) 🙂